PlayResonance/whitepaper/tokenomics/cnfts/README.md

 Within the Resonance gaming ecosystem, all semi-fungible (SFTs), compressed non-fungible (cNFTs), programmable NFTs (pNFTs), and non-fungible tokens (NFTs) will have royalties enforced.
 These royalties ensure that creators and contributors continue to benefit from the ecosystem's growth.
 Here's how they work:

-- **Royalty Percentage:** 3% of the transaction value for these tokens will be allocated as royalties.
+- **Royalty Percentage:** 3% of the transaction value for these tokens, <i>(This excludes the Contributor token, which will have 30% royalties enforced)</i>, will be allocated as royalties.

 - **Team and Advisors:** 1.5% of the royalties collected will be directed to the Team and Advisors as recognition for their contributions and involvement in the project.